TOP

 • Quality Management System (QMS)

-The THSRC introduced the ISO 9001 quality management system since 2005, and annual quality management review meetings are held since 2007, chaired by the General Manager and attended by various company's various supervisors.
-Since 2010, THSRC has been verified by external third-party certification companies annually in accordance with the ISO 9001 international standard for quality management system certification, certification covers the "high-speed rail operation, maintenance and passenger service" the overall core business, as of 2022 have been successfully passed.
+The Company introduced the ISO 9001 quality management system since 2005, and annual quality management review meetings are held since 2007, chaired by the General Manager and attended by various company's various supervisors.
+Since 2010, THSRC has been verified by external third-party annually in accordance with the ISO 9001 international standard.
+The certification covering the overall core business in "high-speed rail operation, maintenance and passenger service" has been successfully passed.
+Regarding the regular and irregular inspections conducted by the Railway Bureau of the Ministry of Transportation and Communications, the relevant observations and suggestions issued in 2024 did not immediately affect the operation, and all have been improved and removed from the list.
+Thus, there are no issues that need to be improved in 2024.

 • External Quality Inspection Items